 This is the first in a four-part series on the killing of Orhan Gündüz, a low-level Turkish diplomat living in the Boston area caught up in an international assassination ring.
 Read chapter 2, chapter 3 and chapter 4.

 For years, Orhan Gündüz’s small gift and import shop was a gathering place for Turkish expatriates, tucked away in the center of Cambridge’s Central Square, across the Charles River from Boston.
 But by the spring of 1982, Topkapi Imports had become a deadly target for Armenian terrorists waging a violent campaign against Turkey, and each new face entering Orhan’s shop posed a potential threat.

 From the back of his store, which was filled with hand-woven rugs, exotic jewelry and Turkish dresses, Orhan doubled as a low-level, unpaid diplomat, who nonetheless looked the part of an ambassador with his formal suits.
-He helped Turkish nationals in need of visas, helped translate documents from English with the help of his wife, Meral, and welcomed exchange students who wandered in seeking a familiar face from home.
+He helped Turkish nationals in need of visas; translated documents from English with his wife, Meral; and welcomed exchange students who wandered in seeking a familiar face from home.
 The work often kept him up through the early morning hours.